-Capital Gains Tax for Airbnb hosts
+What about Capital Gains Tax for Airbnb hosts?

-But there’s more good news too: If your property is a Furnished Holiday Let, and you don’t live there full time yourself, you can claim Capital Gains Tax relief.
+If your property is a Furnished Holiday Let, and you don’t live there full time yourself, you can claim Capital Gains Tax relief.
 This may include:

-Using the Gift Hold-Over Relief scheme to avoid paying capital gains tax.
+Using the Gift Hold-Over Relief scheme to avoid paying Capital Gains Tax.
 This is where owners sell or give away any assets in their business for less than they are worth so that they can help the buyer.

-The chance to defer capital gains tax liability when you sell one Airbnb residence and buy another one via the Rollover Relief scheme.
+The chance to defer Capital Gains Tax liability when you sell one Airbnb residence and buy another one via the Rollover Relief scheme.